XelorR/Extend/README.md

 ## TODO

-- [ ] fix colemak-alike ctrl-letters for «ь», «,» and «.» + better test other alphas (Ctrl-t works a expected)
 - [ ] create separate Kanata config with Extend layer only, add link to it
 - [ ] implement layr switching combos